 Prospective students seeking funding for their PhD studies need to submit their application within specific deadlines in order to be considered for the following funding schemes:

 - SeNSS Student-led Studentships: deadline 24 January 2024

 These studentships cover tuition fees irrespective of UK vs International status.

 Studentships will be allocated to applicants submitting the most promising project proposals.
 While prospective students can submit research projects on a wide range of topics, the School encourages proposals on specific fields by publishing a number of project outlines every year.
 You can find a list of topics and download the associated project outlines on our dedicated webpage.

 The details of the PhD programme in Economics are described in the dedicated page “PhD Training”, which includes sublinks to “Supervision”, “Core and Elective Modules”, and "Summer Schools".
 If you have further questions on specific aspects of the PhD programme in Economics, please contact the PGR Team of the School of Economics:

-- Dr Sheheryar Banuri (PGR Admissions Officer) for inquiries about admissions / applying to the Economics PhD program.
+- Dr Sheheryar Banuri (PGR Admissions Director) for inquiries about admissions / applying to the Economics PhD program.

 - Dr Simone Valente (PGR Director) for other inquiries.

 Current postgraduate research opportunities in Economics

 The PhD programme in Economics provides PGR students with the opportunity to follow the Doctoral Training Pathway in Economics by joining a School with an...